lamdera/containers/README.md

 The core implementation for SeqDict and SeqSet was written by [Robin Hansen](https://github.com/robinheghan/).
 Thanks to [Ambue](https://ambue.com/) for sponsoring the work needed to get this integrated into Lamdera!

+## Additional reading

+If you'd like to read about the trade-offs that were made when designing this package, check out this [blog post](https://martinstewart.dev/stuff/lamdera-containers/)!